-Just about all chemical compounds, ranging from over-the-counter drugs and prescription medications to illicit substances, interact with other compounds.
+Just about all chemical compounds we take in, from over-the-counter drugs and prescription medications to illicit substances, interact with other compounds.
 With the use of cannabis for medicinal purposes being legalized in various states throughout the United States, many patients are now taking advantage of the phenomenal medical benefits of CBD.
-However, this raises the question of the effects that CBD might have when used in conjunction with other medications.
+However, this raises the question of what effects CBD might have when used in conjunction with other medications.

-While CBD is safe to use, there is the possibility that it interferes with other drugs that you are taking.
+While CBD is a generally safe substance, it has the potential to interfere with other drugs you are taking.
 In this article, we will take a closer look at how CBD interacts with 10 of the top medications that are used for different conditions.

 In essence, the way that CBD is metabolized can interfere with how your body normally metabolizes other medications you take.
 If these medications aren’t metabolized properly, they may hang around and stay in your system more than you would want them to.
 This could cause various side effects and complications.

 This is the system in the body that is responsible for metabolizing about 90% of the drugs that we consume.
-It works by breaking down the substances that we put into our body and turning them into simpler substances that our body actually knows how to use.
-The problem is that if you take a large dose of CBD, the body’s P450 enzymes will become temporarily inactive.
-When those enzymes are inactive, it becomes much harder for the body to process certain drugs out there.
+It works by breaking down the substances that we put into our body and turning them into simpler substances that our body can use.
+The issue is that large doses of CBD can cause the body’s P450 enzymes to become temporarily inactive.
+When those enzymes are inactive, it becomes much harder for the body to process certain medications.

 In fact, basically any drug that is metabolized by cytochrome P-450 enzymes has the potential to interact with CBD.
 Let’s take a closer look at some of these drugs.

-As most of us know, Prozac is a very well-known medication that’s used primarily to treat depression and panic attacks.
-It’s used to improve sleep, mood, energy levels, appetite, and may also help to restore interest in day-to-day living.
+Prozac is a very well-known antidepressant that’s used primarily to treat depression and panic attacks.
+It’s used to improve sleep, mood, energy levels, and appetite.

 Adverse interactions between CBD and selective serotonin reuptake inhibitors (SSRIs) are rare.
 However, there are speculations based on isolated reports that combining SSRIs (such as Prozac) with CBD could increase the risk of hypomania, which is a mild form of mania.

-While the majority of patients who use blood thinners along with CBD suffer from no ill side effects, there is the possibility that it could cause problems.
-Common blood thinners like Warfarin are subjected to prolonged activity and increased effect when taken together with CBD, and this could result in elevated INR, which is a test used to monitor the effects of warfarin).
+While the majority of patients who use blood thinners along with CBD suffer no ill side effects, there is the possibility that CBD can lead to elevated levels of the blood thinners.
+This could result in elevated INR, which is a test used to monitor the effects of warfarin.

-The problem here is actually with a substance called doxylamine, which is an antihistamine that can be found in Nyquil and other over the counter allergy medicines.
+The CBD interaction, in this case, is actually with a substance called Doxylamine, an antihistamine that can be found in Nyquil and other over the counter allergy medicines.
 The combination of CBD and any of these types of medicines can lead to increased confusion, drowsiness, cognitive impairments, and decreased motor function.

-CBD is responsible for blocking the action of the enzymes in the liver that break down most of the medicines you find on pharmacy shelves, and since the liver is the primary detoxifying organ in the body, the action of blocking its enzymes can result in the possibility that over the counter drugs might not be effectively cleared from the system.
-This can significantly increase the chance of negative side effects.
+CBD is responsible for blocking the action of the enzymes in the liver that break down most of the medicines you find on pharmacy shelves, which can lead to increased levels of those medications and prolonged effects.

 The problem occurs when the same enzyme works on two different medications, as is the case with CBD and antiretrovirals.
 The outcome will depend on the interaction of the medicines with the enzyme.